-Social Justice and Diversity Summit 2013
+The Social Justice and Diversity Summit 2013

-Additional inquires may also be made to the Institute Director: Miriam Deitsch, PhD firstname.lastname@example.org
+Social Science Institute Director: Miriam Deitsch, PhD firstname.lastname@example.org

-Our conference has been made possible thanks to the SUNY Office of Diversity, Equity, and Inclusion’s Explorations in Diversity and Academic Excellence Grant.
-The conference invites faculty, students, student organizations, staff, the local community, non-governmental social justice organizations, and local government officials to the first conference of this kind on our campus.
-It will combine cutting-edge research on the persistence of inequalities such as: educational inequalities, racism, gender inequality, environmental injustice, disability rights, and LGBT issues with information on getting involved in local non-profit organizations aimed at addressing these quagmires.
-The primary objectives of the conference are to: disseminate information about pressing social issues and to foster social change through civic engagement.
-Our goal is engage in meaningful dialogue about how we here on Long Island, in New York, and in the United States can work towards achieving equality, social justice, and equal access to vital resources regardless of race, ethnicity, class, age, religion, gender, disability, and/or sexual orientation.
+Our conference was made possible thanks to the SUNY Office of Diversity, Equity, and Inclusion’s Explorations in Diversity and Academic Excellence Grant.
+The conference invited faculty, students, student organizations, staff, the local community, non-governmental social justice organizations, and local government officials to the first conference of this kind on our campus.
+It combined cutting-edge research on the persistence of inequalities such as: educational inequalities, racism, gender inequality, environmental injustice, disability rights, and LGBT issues with information on getting involved in local non-profit organizations aimed at addressing these quagmires.
+The primary objectives of the conference were to: disseminate information about pressing social issues and to foster social change through civic engagement.
+Our goal was engage in meaningful dialogue about how we here on Long Island, in New York, and in the United States can work towards achieving equality, social justice, and equal access to vital resources regardless of race, ethnicity, class, age, religion, gender, disability, and/or sexual orientation.
 Our goal is to promote a culture of diversity, so that students and the community know that Farmingdale State College and the State University of New York are committed to fostering a culture of equality, one that celebrates multiculturalism, and stands for equality.